JolomiTee/Tabula-Raza/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More

+### TanStack Table

+TanStack table is a Headless UI for building powerful tables & datagrids To learn more about TanStack table, take a look at the following resources:

+- [TanStack Table documentation](https://tanstack.com/table/latest) - learn about Tanstack table features and API.

+You can check out [the Tanstack table GitHub repository](https://github.com/tanstack/table) - your feedback and contributions are welcome!

 To learn more about Next.js, take a look at the following resources: